SPANISH LANGUAGE CENTER

 -

-Suitable for those who need fast results, prefer flexible exam dates, or wish to certify specific language skills. -
+You need fast results, prefer flexibility of dates or want to certify specific competencies. -

 Format:

-A system based on a scale of 1000 points equivalent to A1-C1 levels. -
+Scoring system out of 1000 with equivalence to A1-C1 levels. -

-Candidates select their exam date at any time throughout the year and receive their results within a maximum of 3 weeks. - Valid for: 5 years.
+Choose your date throughout the year and receive results in 3 weeks maximum. - Validity: 5 years.

-For information about upcoming exam dates and personalised guidance, contact: [email protected]
+For information on upcoming dates and personalized guidance: [email protected]

-The CELE has a network of host families who offer accommodation to international students, providing an authentic cultural and linguistic immersion experience in local life.
-For those who prefer other options, guidance is also provided on the various types of accommodation available in the city.
+CELE has a network of host families who offer accommodation to international students, thus providing an authentic experience of cultural and linguistic immersion in local life.
+For those who prefer other options, guidance is also provided on different types of accommodation available in the city.

-Additionally, CELE offers a coordination service to arrange transportation from the point of arrival in the country to the accommodation, making students’ arrival and adaptation easier.
-If you would like more information, please contact us at: [email protected].
+In addition, CELE provides a coordination service for the transfer from the point of arrival in the country to the place of accommodation, thus facilitating the arrival and adaptation of the students.
+For more information, please contact us at [email protected].

-CELE alumni are entitled to participate in all extracurricular activities made available by PUCV to its international student community.
-The university offers a wide range of opportunities across areas such as sports, the environment, and culture.
-Among these, the following are particularly noteworthy:
+CELE students can participate in all the extracurricular activities that PUCV makes available to all its international students.
+The university offers a wide range of activities in diverse areas such as sports, environment and culture.
+Among them, the following stand out:

-The Conversation Exchange Programme, an initiative of the Spanish as a Foreign Language Centre (CELE) at PUCV, provides a unique opportunity for linguistic and cultural immersion.
-This programme pairs international students seeking to improve their Spanish and engage with Chilean culture with local PUCV students.
-Participants are encouraged to organise their meetings, fostering authentic connections based on shared interests and personal learning goals.
-These informal encounters enable participants to practise language skills in real-life contexts, promote intercultural exchange, and form lasting friendships.
-Through casual conversations, shared activities, and everyday experiences, international students gain an authentic insight into Chilean life, whilst local students broaden their global perspectives.
-The programme reflects CELE’s commitment to comprehensive language education, extending beyond the classroom to embrace cultural richness and interpersonal relationships.
+The Conversation Exchange Program, an innovative initiative of the Center for Spanish as a Foreign Language (CELE) at PUCV, offers a unique linguistic and cultural immersion experience.
+This program pairs foreign students who wish to improve their Spanish and deepen their understanding of Chilean culture with Chilean students from PUCV.
+Participants have the freedom to arrange their own meetings, allowing them to establish authentic connections based on common interests and personal learning objectives.
+These interactions not only facilitate language practice in a real and dynamic context, but also foster cultural exchange, mutual understanding and the formation of lasting friendships.
+Through informal conversations, shared activities and everyday experiences, foreign students gain a genuine insight into Chilean life, while local students broaden their global vision.
+This program reflects CELE's commitment to holistic language learning, which goes beyond the classroom to embrace the richness of cultural experience and interpersonal relationships.

 PUCV CULTURAL AGENDA